Discrimination against Maya peoples in Guatemala: Guatemalan Civil War

 Soldiers portrayed non-Christian Maya leaders as not only as "subversives", but as sorcerers who served "Satan", which the soldiers felt justified in killing the leaders and sending them to "hell".
 Elga Martinez Salazar notes that these killings were social exorcism, as if the armed forces were killing bugs that harm the body, or in this scenario, the nation.
 To the former General Gramajo, the massacres were "recuperation" and part of a rebirth program that required violently distorting Maya teachings in the name of "national salvation".
 The armed forces disregarded traditional Maya customs and teachings through the murders of spiritual leaders and even appropriating names to their soldiers (the name of Kaibil Balam, a Maya warrior who could not be captured by Spanish conquerors, was given to soldiers trained by the US Green Berets).
 By disregarding and discriminating Maya traditions, the armed forces created a narrative that justified their mass killings while erasing any trace of non-Christian and non-Western practices in the country.

 The Guatemalan government was not the only part committing acts of violence.
-Mayas saw threats from both sides of the civil war, the geurillas and the government.
+Mayas saw threats from both sides of the civil war, the guerrillas and the government.
 By 1981, the government regime targeted all Mayas as subversives, namely because of their history of struggle against the government and their general support of Arbenz's policies (which were widely viewed as communist policies).
 If Maya communities decided to support the army, the community was targeted by guerrillas and vice versa.

 The Guatemalan Civil was brought to an end by the 1996 Peace Accords.
 The civil war directly led to the genocide of an estimated 200,000 Mayas and the displacement of many more.
 The Guatemalan Historical Clarification Commission (CEH) stated that about 93% of the human rights violations of the civil war were carried out by the state.
 Three percent were committed by the guerrilla forces and 4% of the human rights violations were carried out by other, non identified actors.

 Mayas made up 83% of the civil war's victims.
 Most of the victims were concentrated in the Guatemalan northern and north-western highlands where there was a majority Maya population.